lunarengineer-bot/lunar-engineering-cloud-init-kube/README.md

 # [Automate A Secure Cloud Init Enabled Kubernetes Cluster](https://github.com/lunarengineer-bot/lunar-engineering-cloud-init-kube)

+This project is designed to 'easy-button' a custom proxmox k3s cluster.

+It does this in two phases:

-This is designed to create a cloud-init image (using Cookiecutter) to assist automating the process of adding kubernetes nodes to a compute cluster.
+* Phase 1: Using CookieCutter this creates a local project customized to your needs, including This is designed to create a cloud-init image (using Cookiecutter) project to assist automating the process of adding kubernetes nodes to a compute cluster.

-## How do I use this?

-This uses a project called CookieCutter to either interactively (or not) build templated files which go through the process of creating cloud init user data files and *also* don't leak secrets accidentally.
+This deploys in two phases; the first phase deploys a project customized to your environment and your hardware into your local environment, initializing a git repository at the same time.

-You need python and cookiecutter.
+You need python and cookiecutter; if you've got python you can pip install cookiecutter.

 There are two ways to use this: